Ben Crosby

 Cybersecurity threats are evolving at break-neck speeds with reported attacks increasing year over year.
 The reality is that your sensitive data could be vulnerable to sophisticated breaches.
 At [Company], our team is committed to developing a digital fortress to safeguard against these threats.
 With [Solution], you get proactive, round-the-clock monitoring and support from our leading cybersecurity experts, you can rest easy knowing your data is protected.
 Don’t wait until it’s too late — let’s talk more about how [Company] can help you.

-This pitch employs a bit of fact-based fear factor to instill a sense of urgency around the solution without being too pushy or resorting to scare tactics.
+This pitch employs a bit of fact-based fear factor to instill a sense of urgency around the solution without being too pushy or resorting to scare tactics, proving that a well-timed narrative can make a strong impression.

 Example #3: Craft a Compelling Story